 Tax on company cars is payable quarterly.
-The amount of the tax depends on the environmental classification of the car and the power of its engine, ranging from HUF 7,700 to HUF 44,000.
+The amount of the tax depends on the environmental classification of the car and the power of its engine, ranging from HUF 7,700 to HUF 44,000 on a monthly basis.

 The amount of tax on cars payable to the local municipalities is deductible from the amount of this tax.